Lili Iskandar: Al-Ittihad

+Guingamp

+On 2 October 2025, Iskandar joined Seconde Ligue side Guingamp.
+She made her debut two days later, on 4 October, starting in a 3–0 defeat to Toulouse.

 International career

 Youth

-Iskandar's first international goal came on her debut for the Lebanon under-19 national team, on 24 October 2018, in a 2019 AFC U-19 Championship qualification match against Hong Kong.
+Iskandar's first international goal came on her debut for the Lebanon under-19 national team, on 24 October 2018, in a 2019 AFC U-19 Championship qualification match against Hong Kong U19.
 She played four games during the qualifiers, scoring once.
-Iskandar was the top goalscorer of the 2019 WAFF U-18 Girls Championship, which she won, scoring seven goals in five matches.
+Iskandar was the top goalscorer of the 2019 WAFF U-18 Championship, which she won, scoring seven goals in five matches.

 In December 2020, Iskandar played two friendly games against Egypt U19, a 3–1 defeat and a 3–2 win, scoring in both games.
 With her two goals against Egypt, Iskandar became the first player to reach 10 goals for the under-18 and under-19 teams.

 Senior

 Iskandar's senior debut for Lebanon came on 8 November 2018, coming on as a substitute against Iran in a 2020 AFC Olympic qualification match.
 Iskandar also played four games for Lebanon at the 2019 WAFF Championship, helping her team reach third place.

 On 24 October 2021, Iskandar scored her first goal in a 2022 AFC Asian Cup qualification game against Guam, which ended in a 3–0 win.

-Iskandar took part in the 2022 WAFF Women's Championship; she helped her side finish runners-up as the tournament's best player, scoring one goal against Palestine on 29 August.
+Iskandar took part in the 2022 WAFF Championship; she helped her side finish runners-up as the tournament's best player, scoring one goal against Palestine on 29 August.
+On 8 April 2023, Iskandar scored her first international brace in a 5–0 win against Indonesia in the 2024 AFC Olympic Qualifying Tournament.
+On 30 September 2023, Iskandar scored in the 102nd minute of the 2023 SAFF Friendly Tournament final, a 1–0 win against Bhutan.
+In the process, she broke Christy Maalouf's record of eight international goals for Lebanon.

+Iskandar opened the 2024 WAFF Championship with a hat-trick against Guam on 19 February 2024, helping her side win 4–3; she became the first player to score 10 goals for her national team.
+Iskandar's third goal of the match was also the Lebanon women's national team's 100th of all time.
+On 16 July 2025, Iskandar provided three assists – all to Christy Maalouf – in a 3–1 win against Iran in the 2026 Asian Cup qualifiers, becoming the first ever player to provide three assists in a single game for Lebanon.